This is a guest post by Mags Blackie.

 Some years ago I participated in a weekend seminar focusing on the Second Week of Exercises which includes ‘The Two Standards’.
-I think it was Philip Endean SJ who asked us to read a paper written by Lavinia Byrne on this exercise (you can find a pdf here).
+I think it was Philip Endean SJ who asked us to read a paper written by Lavinia Byrne on this exercise.
 Byrne had developed her own modern version of these two.
 It was over this weekend, that the penny finally dropped for me on the purpose of The Two Standards – it is to find the symbols which represent the Two Standards in my own life.

 The image I have held since that weekend, is reminiscent of Byrne’s but it has a personal twist.
 For me the image of Satan is a well dressed business man.
 He is serious, organised, and controlled.
 The image of Jesus is a surfer dude in board shorts.

 The image is a powerful one for me – because my temptation is to take myself a little too seriously.
 To take a little more responsibility than I should.
 And taking this road paralyses me.
 It is the path to unfreedom, to constriction, ultimately to destruction.